adnroboticsfr/smart_pi_one_homeassistant/README.md

-# smart_pi_one_homeassistant
+# Home Assistant Supervised
-Home Assistant Supervised for Smart Pi One
+Docker image with home assistant supervised based on Smart Pi One